Truth in Love

 If I give all my possessions to feed the poor, and if I surrender my body [b]to be burned, but do not have love, it does me no good at all.”
 1 Corinthians 13;1-3 NIV

-It is not that much different with us adults.
-We miss the main message entirely when it is given in a harsh, impatient, and unkind tone of voice, negative expression, and unloving attitude of the heart.
 It’s also discouraging and disheartening to be corrected or chastised in this way.
 This is far from what the Lord told us in so very many places in His word.
-We need correction that comes from our sisters and brothers that God brings, cutting away the darkness of our soul and all its error.
-When it is required, may it be shared in a way that we can hear, understand, and change our minds—repenting of what misses the mark.
+We do need correction that comes from our sisters and brothers to cut away the darkness of our souls and all its errors.
+But when it is required, may it be shared in a way that we can hear and understand, enabling a change of mind and heart, the repenting of what misses the mark.

 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs.”
 Ephesians 4:29 NIV

-“Now, being true, in love we should be making all grow into Him, Who is the Head—Christ—out of Whom the entire body, being articulated togehter and united through every assimilation of the supply, in accord with the operation in measure of each one’s part, is making for the growth of the body, for the upbuilding of itself in love.”
-Ephesians 4:15-16 Concordant Literal
+“Now, being true, in love we should be making all grow into Him, Who is the Head—Christ—out of Whom the entire body, being articulated together and united through every assimilation of the supply, in accord with the operation in measure of each one’s part, is making for the growth of the body, for the upbuilding of itself in love.”
+Ephesians 4:15-16 CLV

-There is no further, deeper original Greek translation for “truth” and “love”, both foundational to our faith.
-Assertiveness among Christians is needed when we are led to speak up, clarify, set limits, or further educate another when there are misunderstandings that cause harm.
-In common culture, being assertive can be is self-serving, but when we are led by the holy spirit, it is about speaking truth in love to edify, build up another in this most holy faith.
+There is no further, deeper original Greek translation for truth and love, both foundational to our faith.
+What humans call assertiveness among Christians is needed when we are led to speak up, clarify, set limits, or educate others where there are misunderstandings that cause harm.
+In common culture, being assertive can be self-serving, but when we are led by the holy spirit, it is about edifying, building others in the Body of Christ up in this most holy faith.

 “In fact, the Law was to be our teacher until Christ came.
 Then we could have faith and be acceptable to God.